jonkrohn/ML-foundations/README.md

 All code is provided within Jupyter notebooks [in this directory](https://github.com/jonkrohn/DLTFpT/blob/master/notebooks/).

 These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com) and that is the only environment currently actively supported.
-That said, if you're keen to run the notebooks locally, you're welcome to do so (for the Jupyter and Docker uninitiated, check out the installation instructions from another [code repo of mine here](https://github.com/jonkrohn/DLTFpT/tree/master/installation), which you might be able to reconfigure for this ML Foundations repo).
+That said, if you are familiar with running Jupyter notebooks locally, you're welcome to do so.

 ### The Machine Learning House